andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/complex.md

 </button>
 ```

-Since AND operator has higher precedence than OR, for admins the button will be rendered on all screens: `userRole === 'superadmin' && currentScreen === 'users'` will be executed first and result in false, then `userRole === 'admin' || false` will result in true no matter what value currentScreen has.
+Since AND operator has higher precedence than OR, for admins the button will be rendered on all screens:
+- `userRole === 'superadmin' && currentScreen === 'users'` will be executed first and result in false
+- then `userRole === 'admin' || false` will result in true no matter what value currentScreen has.
  <!-- `userRole === 'superadmin' && currentScreen === 'users'` will be executed first and the button will be rendered for admins on all screens. -->

 You can use **parenthasis** to control the order of operations, because groupping has the highest precedence and an operation inside group will be always performed first.